-Dedicated to education and applied research activities that expand knowledge and development of biomarkers as a tool for diagnostics, drug development and the practice of medicine in the 21st century.
+The Center for Biomarker Research is dedicated to education and applied research activities that expand knowledge and development of biomarkers as a tool for diagnostics, drug development, and the practice of medicine in the 21st century.

 Biomarkers are molecular indicators used to measure a range of physiological conditions.
 They hold great promise in the fight against disease and the development of personalized medicine because they reveal the physiological state of an individual.
 Biomarkers can be used to diagnose disease, monitor disease progression and response to therapy, and are targets for development of new drugs.

 The Center for Biomarker Research educates graduate students at KGI and undergraduate engineering students at Harvey Mudd College in the development of diagnostic tools for biomarker discovery.
 Students learn to operate in a Good Laboratory Practice facility that handles human samples, and they gain valuable hands-on experience in quality assurance, assay validation and regulatory compliance, areas that are not commonly addressed in an academic setting.

 The Center for Biomarker Research’s laboratory contains an array of equipment to support its research efforts: